Open Or Closed? Here's What Happens In A Partial Government Shutdown

 "Other areas such as culturally sensitive areas or backcountry areas that present a risk to visitors may also have restricted access."

-Museums: The Smithsonian Institution says its museums in Washington, D.C., as well as the National Zoo would remain open for the weekend, but will close on Monday if the government shuts down.
+Museums: The Smithsonian Institution says its museums in Washington, D.C., as well as the National Zoo would remain open for the weekend but will close on Monday if the government shuts down.
 All animals would be continued to be fed, but, in a setback for panda lovers, the zoo's popular Panda Cam and other live animal cameras would not be broadcasting.

 The Smithsonian's New York museums, the Cooper Hewitt design museum and Heye Center, would be closed.

-Courts and justice: Federal courts would continue normal operations for the time being, according to a spokeswoman at the U.S. District Court for the District of Columbia, who says they have a three-week cushion of funding.
-If a shutdown continues, they would move into contingency plans.
+Courts and justice: Federal courts would continue normal operations for the time being, according to a spokeswoman at the U.S. District Court for the District of Columbia, who says the system has a three-week cushion of funding.
+If a shutdown continues, the courts would move into contingency plans.

+The Justice Department says criminal litigation will continue without interruption "as an activity essential to the safety of human life and the protection of property."
+But civil litigation "will be curtailed or postponed to the extent that this can be done without compromising to a significant degree the safety of human life or the protection of property. "

 The office of special counsel Robert Mueller would also remain open, according to a Department of Justice spokesman, who says all employees are considered exempt and would continue their operations.